“Argue for your limitations and, sure enough, they're yours.”― Richard Bach

 Hometown: Chicago, IL

-Natalia earned her BS in Biological Sciences from Illinois State University and her MS in Environmental Science from FAU HBOI in the McCoy Quantitative Ecology Lab.
-After taking a gap year to work, Natalia returned back to pursue her PhD.
-She is interested in understanding how asymmetrical temperature increases will impact predator-prey interactions and food web dynamics.
+Natalia earned her BS in Biological Sciences from Illinois State University and her MS in Environmental Science from FAU HBOI, where she worked in the McCoy Quantitative Ecology Lab.
+After taking a gap year to work, she returned to pursue her PhD in Integrative Biology.
+Her dissertation focuses on understanding how nonlinear processes influence predator-prey interactions and shape overall food web dynamics, including their indirect effects on disease dynamics.
 In her free time, Natalia enjoys spending time with her puppy Dior, traveling with her partner, listening to music, and napping.

 MS Student